Perturbing Isoradial Triangulations: The scaling limit of variations

 \subsection{A simple restriction to control small deformations: enforcing a global lower bound on the edge angles}

-A simple but brutal way to manage the ``flip problem'' is to consider only a subclass of graphs $\uG_\mathrm{cr}$ such that the bound $\tilde\epsilon_F$ can be controlled explicitely, so that no flip occurs.
+A na\"\i ve but brutal way to manage the ``flip problem'' is to consider only a subclass of graphs $\uG_\mathrm{cr}$ such that the bound $\tilde\epsilon_F$ of Prop.~\ref{epsilontildeF} can be controlled explicitly, so that no flip occurs.
 Similar constraints \ref{varThetGtVarCK} on the geometry of $\uG_{\mathrm{cr}}$ have been used in the literature for other problems involving isoradial lattices, see e.g. the paper by U. B\"ucking \cite{Bucking}.
 Our solution is given by the following Lemma.

 \begin{lemma} Let $F:\Bbb{C} \longrightarrow \Bbb{C}$ be a non-zero, smooth complex-valued function with compact support $\Omega_F$.
 We define